prlakshm/maps/README.md

 ### 2. Errors/Bugs:

-Based on extensive testing there are currently no known bugs in our code.
+Though we extensivly tested out code, there are some bugs that were beyond our expertise to fix.
+The backend server can be easily overloaded.
+Because of this, we recommend typing simple commands into the input box.
+We also could not support the "searchareas" command for keywords with spaces.

 **IMPORTANT: The API handling county and state geolocation requests can be overloaded if there are too many frequent clicks on the map.
-Because of this, the tooltip might not always appear or take a while to appear if there are too many consecutive clicks.**
+Because of this, the tooltip might not always appear or take a while to appear if there are too many consecutive clicks.
+A message prints to cosole when a location is clicked without a county associated (ex. water mass clicked).**

 ### 3. Testing: